dressel/NEC.jl/README.md

 NEC.jl is meant for amateurs with little training in electromagnetics (like myself).

 Currently, the backend interfaces with PyNEC which interfaces with NEC2++.
-I chose this convoluted setup because PyNEC is: (1) easy to install, (2) instals NEC2++ for the user, and (3) is easy to call in Julia via PyCall.
+I chose this convoluted setup because PyNEC is: (1) easy to install, (2) installs NEC2++ for the user, and (3) is easy to call in Julia via PyCall.
 An alternative is to access NEC2++'s C API via `ccall`; another is to access the C++ code directly with [Cxx.jl](https://github.com/Keno/Cxx.jl), but I'm not sure if that package is mainstream yet.
 Ultimately, it would be nice to do a complete rewrite of NEC-2 in Julia.
 Regardless of backend changes, the interface should remain intuitive and unchanged.